opensource-latinamerica/openinframx/content/events/kcd-mexico2025/index.md

 - Cloud-native CI/CD: Migrations from GitHub-Hosted Actions to Self-Hosted solutions with KubeVirt.
 - Green Infrastructure: Best practices to reduce environmental impact without compromising efficiency or budget.

-## More Than an Event, an Experience
+## More than another event, this was a fully immersed experience

 KCD Mexico 2025 was more than just a conference; it was a community-building experience.
 Attendees not only learned from global leaders but also shared experiences, challenges, and lessons with peers from across Latin America.